Dúbrava, Snina District: History

 In historical records the village was first mentioned in 1548.
+Before the establishment on independent Czechoslovakia in 1918, Dúbrava was part of Zemplén County within the Kingdom of Hungary.
+In 1939, it was for a short time part of the Slovak Republic.
+As a result of the Slovak–Hungarian War of 1939, it was again part of Hungary from 1939 to 1944.
+In the autumn of 1944, the Red Army entered Dúbrava and it was once again part of Czechoslovakia.

 Geography

 The municipality lies at an altitude of 265 metres and covers an area of 9.478 km².
 It has a population of about 275 people.

 The name of the village means an oak grove.